 1. What’s the worry?

 The outbreak in Wuhan, a city of 11 million, appears severe.
-Dozens of people have been hospitalized -- a handful in serious condition -- since the first patient developed symptoms Dec.
-12. On the other hand, at least six patients were discharged and only one fatality was reported though Jan.
-12. The death occurred in a patient with serious underlying medical conditions.
-There also haven’t been any cases of health-care workers becoming infected, which supports early findings that the disease probably isn’t being transmitted from person to person.
+Dozens of people have been hospitalized since mid-December -- a handful in serious condition.
+Fatalities have been reported.
+Cases have been confirmed in Thailand and Japan involving travelers arriving from China.
+On the other hand, many patients in Wuhan have recovered and been discharged and there haven’t been any cases of health-care workers becoming infected, which supports early findings that the disease probably isn’t being transmitted from person to person.
 That reduces the potential of it spawning an outbreak like SARS, which began in China and swept across the globe, infecting thousands of people.

 2. What are the symptoms?

-Mainly fever, with some patients having difficulty breathing, and chest X-rays showing invasive lesions of both lungs, the World Health Organization said.
+Mainly fever, with some patients experiencing fatigue, a dry cough and difficulty breathing.
+Chest X-rays have shown invasive lesions of both lungs, the World Health Organization said.
 However, only cases requiring hospitalization have been reported so far.
 It’s possible other people have been infected and experienced no, or only mild, symptoms.

 3. What’s the cause?

 It can vary.
 HIV, for example, wasn’t discovered as the cause of AIDS for years.
 In the case of SARS, many of China’s top doctors were initially adamant they were dealing with pneumonia caused by chlamydia, a sexually transmissible bacterium.
 China fired its then health minister, Zhang Wenkang, for mishandling that crisis.
 Wuhan houses China’s first maximum bio-containment laboratory, built in 2015 to investigate the planet’s most dangerous pathogens, so it’s well placed for the current outbreak.
 Scientists there have probably been screening a number of possible culprits.
-In mid-January, specialists from outside China were invited to Wuhan to share information, potentially boosting understanding of the new virus.
+In mid-January, specialists from outside mainland China were invited to Wuhan to share information.

 Authorities in Wuhan say they are providing the best possible medical care.
 Patients have been isolated to prevent any potential spread.
 Health officials are also looking for, screening and monitoring people the patients had contact with, and searching for current and past cases that may have been treated in medical institutions throughout the city.
-Authorities have closed the market, where environmental samples have been taken for analysis.
+Environmental samples from the closed market have been taken for analysis.